grafana/google-sheets-datasource/docs/sources/_index.md

 ## Known limitations

 - **Read-only:** The data source only reads from spreadsheets; it does not write or edit data.
-- **Alerting:** Alert rules cannot use this data source.
-Use a data source that supports alerting (e.g. Prometheus, MySQL) for alerts.
 - **GCE authentication:** [GCE Default Service Account](configure.md#authenticate-with-the-default-gce-service-account) is only supported when Grafana runs on a Google Compute Engine VM.
 It is not supported in Grafana Cloud or other hosted environments.
 - **API key:** With API key authentication, spreadsheets must be publicly viewable (e.g. “Anyone with the link”).
 The **Select Spreadsheet ID** drop-down is only available when using JWT (service account) authentication.
 - **Provisioning:** Provisioning the data source using a local private key file (`privateKeyPath`) is not supported in hosted environments such as Grafana Cloud.